In 2019, HIIT supported the following research centres and programmes:

 HAIC (Helsinki Aalto Center for Information Security) is a strategic initiative set up by Aalto University and the University of Helsinki in June 2016 to ensure excellence in information security research and education.
 During the last few years, Aalto University and the University of Helsinki have built up strong research groups and education programs in information security and privacy.
 HIIT hosts the research arm of HAIC as a research program.
 The long-term mission of the HAIC Research Unit towards the year 2025 is to enable the design, building and deployment of distributed large-scale systems, where each node (component, device, network element etc.) contributes in verifying trustworthiness of the entire system.
 Each node would also be able to verify whether any other node or even the entire system is trustworthy.

 Director: Professor Sasu Tarkoma

 Data science, i.e., extraction of knowledge and insights from data, is important across many fields of science.
 HiDATA, Helsinki Centre for Data Science, aims to create a world-class research and research-based education hub of data science in Helsinki, as a joint effort between the University of Helsinki and Aalto University.
 HiDATA builds on the existing, strong research in various areas of data science, and aims to provide novel synergies across disciplines.
-HiDATA is funded in 2017-2021 as part of the profiling measures of the Academy of Finland, the University of Helsinki and Aalto University, and will get to full speed during 2018.
+HiDATA is funded in 2017-2021 as part of the profiling measures of the Academy of Finland, the University of Helsinki and Aalto University.